 Over the years, you’ve acquired state-of-the-art wedding photography skills.
 For example, you’re second to none when it comes to negotiating with your clients.
 Or you happen to have a complete checklist of the most essential moments to capture on a wedding.
 It’s time to share this precious knowledge with your peers.
 It will not only boost your reputation as an expert in your area of expertise, it can also bring you some extra cash in too.
 Online courses are a major trend right now, and you can easily set up your own e-classroom on your website using Wix Video.
 This all-in-one tool enables you to display your tutorials on your site, and gives you the possibility to charge your subscribers per view, hour or month (100% commission-free).
 You might not have liked being a student, but you’ll love being a teacher!

 Sometimes you earn, sometimes you learn.
 Use the extra time that you have during the off-season to polish up your skills.
 Join a photography club in your town and learn the good practices from other experienced professionals.
 You’ll expand your network (which is extremely valuable when it comes to finding new clients through referrals), and you’ll get to acquire new valuable techniques or approaches.
 If you feel more comfortable behind a computer screen, don’t worry: the Internet is chock-a-block-full of quality courses on virtually anything, from the basics of night photography to mastering Photoshop like a pro.
 Finally, don’t neglect your marketing skills.
 In 2018, a good photographer should also be a good business manager.
 Luckily for you, you won’t have to go super far for this.
-Subscribe now to the Wix Photography Blog, and twice a week, for free, receive the best tips and tricks to grow your business and boost your online presence!

 “Words are not my forte, I’d rather express my emotions and thoughts through pictures.”
 Like most photographers, you can easily relate to this sentence.
 As far as you can remember, it’s always been very hard to take a pen and write something that you would consider to be of any value.
 Now that the pen has turned into a keyboard, did things change dramatically?
 Surprisingly, the answer is yes.
 The blog format is extremely convenient for people who don’t have the time, skills or desire to write 10 page-long essays.
 In a few paragraphs, using everyday vocabulary, you can easily tell a short story that will get your visitors excited.
 Start by transforming your latest photo shoots into articles.
 As similar as they may look, each wedding is different, and comes with its own challenges.
 Tell how you overcame them, how you bonded with the couple and worked together into turning the event into something truly unique.
 On top of admiring the quality of your shots, your readers will love this “backstage” look through a photographer’s eye.

 But wait a second, we forgot the most important point: the advantages of having a blog.
 First of all, it’s a great SEO boost for your website, which means that more clients will be susceptible to find you more easily on Google.
 Second, it’s a great authority builder: people tend to think that professionals who can write about their practice are also more reliable.
 Finally, it helps you keep your community engaged and loyal.
 Convinced?
-Start your blog now and check out our complete guide on how to write a blog for your photography website.
+Create a blog now and check out our complete guide on how to write a blog for your photography website.

 Easier said than done?
 Think twice.
 If you want your wedding photos to get published, you should know that some smart platforms specialize in just that.
 Take Two Bright Lights, for example.
 This smart website lets you upload your photographs, and lets blogs and online magazines pick them for publication - with your prior authorization, of course, and due credits.
 It’s a great way to get more exposure for your work and reach new communities of potential clients (the platform works with hundreds of publications).
 You can also go for the “hard” way, which is reaching out to wedding blogs and online publications yourself.
 Simply go with a casual email or Facebook message to the editor, attaching a selection of the pictures you’re most proud of.
 You can also offer to write an article (guest-blogging) or do some commission work if you want to get extra money from the deal.
 In any case, remember that you’re an expert in wedding photography, with valuable content that can benefit a lot of people.
 So don’t be shy, and share as much as you can!